The Ultimate Guide to Gay & Lesbian Proposals | Plus, Ideas & Inspiration

 The proposal also gives you two the chance to make the announcement to people and say “Hey everyone!
 It’s official!”
-You can update your facebook status, you can text all your friends and family members, and if you got a proposal photographer, you can share photos of the experience!
+You can announce it on social media, you can text all your friends and family members, and if you got a proposal photographer, you can share photos of the experience!

 On top of all of that, it’s a great way to be romantic with your partner, and show him or her that you are excited to start this next chapter in your relationship!